Custom Molded Earplugs - The Myths and Truths

 · The molds (with filters removed) are non-porous and relatively easy to clean

-Custom molded musician’s earplugs are for now the best overall option out there if you want natural sound.
-However, we at Minuendo are soon releasing a product that will address many of the downsides of existing earplugs and finally introduce innovation to a product segment that has been largely dormant for decades.
+Custom molded musician’s earplugs have long been the best option out there if you want natural sound.
+However, Minuendo adjustable earplugs address many of the downsides of existing earplugs and finally introduces innovation to a product segment that has been largely dormant for decades.
 Seeing many of my fellow musician friends struggle with tinnitus and premature hearing loss is a true motivation to create better products for them as well as new generations of basement rockers.

 Musician’s or lossless earplugs classify products that go to great lengths to keep the perceived frequency response flat and natural sounding.
 Filters vary in sound quality across the attenuation ranges, where filters around 15dB are generally the flattest.
 Typically, the membrane filters are made by manufacturers like ACS and Etymotic while the custom molds are made by local establishments.
 Note that professionally made molded earplugs are referenced in this article, not the more unreliable DIY types.